maucejo/slydekit/README.md

 | `cambfurt` | Deep red academic look, no background fill |
 | `chalkboard` | Light-blue (or red, via `chalkboard-colors-variant`) on a Pennstander-set "handwritten" typeface |

-Any theme's colors can be overridden per presentation via the `colors:` argument to `slydekit(..)`, without needing to fork the theme file.
+Any theme's colors and fonts can be overridden per presentation via the `colors` and `fonts` arguments to `slydekit(..)`, without needing to fork the theme file.

 ## Dependencies